-Surrounding Development and Neighborhood Character:
+Site and Surrounding Development and Neighborhood Character:

-The site is located on the southwest corner of NE 43rd St and 15th Ave NE in the University District Urban Center.
-The vicinity includes residential, commercial, and institutional uses, with hospitality and arts venues scattered throughout.
-A parking lot is located north of the site, the new Burke Museum to the northeast, the University of Washington School of Law to the east, Parrington Lawn to the southeast, a mixed-use residential and religious institution to the south, and the University Station Post Office and four commercial structures to the west.
-The University of Washington campus continues eastward.
+The site is located on the southwest corner of NE 43rd St and 15th Ave NE in the University District.
+The surrounding area includes residential, commercial, and institutional uses, with hospitality and arts venues scattered throughout.
+A parking lot is located north of the site, with the new Burke Museum to the northeast, the University of Washington School of Law to the east, and Parrington Lawn to the southeast.
+A mixed-use residential and religious institution is located to the south, with the University Station Post Office and four commercial structures to the west.
+The University of Washington campus stretches in the north south direction further to the east.

-The neighborhood character outside the campus boundaries is eclectic with no one single architectural style dominating.
-Most are older buildings ranging from one to eight stories in height and the neighborhood is expected to change to include new high-rise structures in the future.
-Design details enhance the pedestrian experience, such as bright signage, awnings, small storefronts, material variation, glazing and developed alleys.
-Placemaking corners at intersections are embraced by windows wrapping both facades.
-Newer construction similarly focuses on street connections and ground-level activity.
-Buildings directly west of the University typically have brick facades, punched windows with mullion patterns and modest landscaping.
+The neighborhood character outside the campus boundaries is eclectic with no one single dominating architectural style.
+Most development is made up of older buildings ranging from one to eight stories in height with the neighborhood expected to change to include new high-rise structures in the future.
+The area includes many details designed to enhance the pedestrian experience, including bright signage, awnings, small storefronts, material variation, glazing and developed alleys.
+Placemaking corners located at intersections are embraced by windows wrapping building facades.
+Newer construction similarly focuses on street connections and ground-level activity while buildings located directly to the west of the University grounds typically have brick facades, punched windows with mullion patterns and modest landscaping.
 By contrast, institutional buildings form strong urban walls with little modulation.

-Multiple projects in the vicinity are currently in review or under construction for proposed development, including the University District Light Rail Station at 4328 Brooklyn Ave NE, 1300 NE 45th St, 4519 Brooklyn Ave NE and 4105 Brooklyn Ave NE.
+Multiple projects in the vicinity of the proposal site are currently in review or under construction, including the University District Light Rail Station at 4328 Brooklyn Ave NE, 1300 NE 45th St, 4519 Brooklyn Ave NE and 4105 Brooklyn Ave NE.
 Other notable sites in the vicinity include the University of Washington Bookstore, the University of Washington Tower and two pedestrian gateways into the University of Washington campus.
-15th Ave NE is a principal arterial; NE 43rd St is a collector arterial and green street.
+15th Ave NE is a principal arterial and NE 43rd St is a collector arterial and green street.
 One block west, NE University Way, or "The Ave," supports a variety of retail and dining establishments and is a community hub.